Da1sypetals/deepsvc/README.md

 # DeepSVC ARA Plugin

 ARA plugin for singing-voice conversion algorithms.
-Currently only Yingmusic-SVC is supported.
+Currently, this plugin is heavily tailored for Yingmusic-SVC, and will remain so until the next state-of-the-art algorithm (in the sense of output quality) is invented.

-Supports VST3 and AudioUnit; works only on Apple Silicon.
+Supports VST3 and AudioUnit; works only on Apple Silicon because of the dependency of Metal.

 ## Acknowledgements